 Drug diversion is not available if you are convicted of or plead guilty to:

-However, if you plead guilty to HS 11377 simple possession as a plea bargain from one of those more serious charges, you will retain eligibility for drug diversion/rehab.
+However, if you plead guilty to simple possession as a plea bargain from one of those more serious charges, you may be eligible for drug diversion.

 Legal References: